 For detailed country-specific advice, the best English-language source online is the UK’s Foreign Travel Advice website.
 Here we stick to a quick general overview of the big threats: traffic, police, terrorism, crime & scams, and natural disasters.

 Yes, traffic can be quite dangerous in certain places.
 It is, by far, the biggest threat to your life in the Silk Road region, and tourists die every year in traffic accidents.
 Wikipedia has a list of traffic-related deaths per country.
 Iran and Kazakhstan rank highest in the region with 24.1 and 21.9 deaths per 100.000 inhabitants respectively.
 Uzbekistan has 11.3 (better than US and South Korea), Turkey has 9.6 (better than Portugal).
 To compare: New Zealand scores 7.4, Germany 4.3, Norway 2.9.
 So keep it in mind when you hit the road, and take extra care if you have to venture out at night.

 Police, especially in Kyrgyzstan, Kazakhstan, Azerbaijan and Tajikistan, might want to get some money from you for no reason.
 Should this happen, smiling and acting like you have no idea what they are talking about works wonders.
 Don’t give them your passport, have a copy on you and say you left the original in your accommodation.
 The worst that could happen (barring extreme cases) is that you lose some money to these scammers.
 At least they won’t shoot you like in the US.

 Crime and scams

 Countries on the Silk Road have not developed enough of a tourist industry to have dedicated tourist scammers (outside of the police), with Georgia as the exception.
 Normal precautions should be heeded.
 Keep your money close, don’t hang out in shady districts after dark, be aware of whose company you keep.
-A torch comes in handy as cities and villages are often badly lit.
+A torch comes in handy as cities and villages are often badly lit at night.